dariasve20/StandardizeROI/README.md

 ## How to use it

-StandarizeROI receives a coordinate in either MNI and Subject space, a mesh from the SimNIBS simulation output (either the tetahedral mesh or  We suggest to use
+StandarizeROI receives a coordinate in either MNI and Subject space, a mesh from the SimNIBS **simulation output** (either the tetahedral mesh or the middle gray surface).
+We recommend to use the middle gray surface given that if the tetahedral mesh is no cleaned, might produced issues as the one below (you always can clean the mesh a reran StandarizeROI).

 Example:
 ```
 input.coord_system = 'MNI' % or 'Subject'
 input.target_coordinate = [-46, 45, 38] % Fitzgerald Target for DLPFC from Fox et al...
-input.mesh
+input.mesh = '/mesh.msh'
+input.radius = 10 % spherical ROI of 10 mm radius

 ```

 The ouput will be a plot (optional), with the adjusted coordinate, the average e-field magnitude, normal and tangential componennts (only if the middle gray matter surface was used as input), or just the average e-field magnitude for a tetahedral mesh.